Stunted growth: Health effects

-The impact of stunting on child development has been established in multiple studies.
-If a child is stunted at age 2 they will have higher risk of poor cognitive and educational achievement in life, with subsequent socio-economic and inter-generational consequences.
-Multi-country studies have also suggested that stunting is associated with reductions in schooling, decreased economic productivity and poverty.
+Studies have reliably established a link between early-life stunting and long-term developmental challenges.
+If a child is stunted at the age of 2, they tend to have a higher risk of poor cognitive and educational achievement in life, with subsequent socioeconomic and intergenerational consequences.
+Multi-country studies have also suggested that stunting is associated with reductions in schooling, decreased economic productivity, and poverty.
 Stunted children also display higher risk of developing chronic non-communicable conditions such as diabetes and obesity as adults.
-If a stunted child undergoes substantial weight gain after age 2, there is a higher chance of becoming obese.
-This is believed to be caused by metabolic changes produced by chronic malnutrition, that can produce metabolic imbalances if the individual is exposed to excessive or poor quality diets as an adult.
-This can lead to higher risk of developing other related non-communicable diseases such as hypertension, coronary heart disease, metabolic syndrome and stroke.
+If a stunted child undergoes substantial weight gain after age 2, this can lead to obesity.
+This is believed to be caused by metabolic changes produced by chronic malnutrition that can produce metabolic imbalances if the individual is exposed to excessive or poor quality diets as an adult.
+The development of obesity can lead to a higher risk of developing other related non-communicable diseases such as hypertension, coronary heart disease, metabolic syndrome, and stroke.

-At societal level, stunted individuals do not fulfill their physical and cognitive developmental potential and will not be able to contribute maximally to society.
-Stunting can therefore limit economic development and productivity, and it has been estimated that it can affect a country's GDP up to 3%.
+On a societal level, stunted individuals may have physical and/or cognitive delays, affecting their performance in their careers.
+Stunting can therefore limit economic development and productivity, and it has been estimated that it can affect a country's GDP by up to 3%.